-- name (mandatory): The name of the index. - body (optional): File name of the corresponding index definition that will be used as body in the create index API call. - types (optional): A list of type names in this index.
+- name (mandatory): The name of the index. - body (optional): File name of the corresponding index definition that will be used as body in the create index API call. - auto-managed (optional, defaults to true): Controls whether Rally or the user takes care of creating / destroying the index.
+If this setting is false, Rally will neither create nor delete this index but just assume its presence. - types (optional): A list of type names in this index.